-- exposures.
-Data used to assign the parameters described in paragraph (b)(2)(vii)(B) and the cumulative losses must be the most currently available data and no more than 91 calendar days old.
-A [banking organization] that does not have the appropriate data to assign the parameters described in paragraph (b)(2)(vii)(B) must assign a specific riskweighting factor of 100 percent to the position. - (B) To calculate the specific risk-weighting factor for a securitization position, a [banking organization] must use the following four parameters: - (1) K_G is the weighted-average (with unpaid principal used as the weight for each exposure) total capital requirement of the underlying exposures calculated using [general risk-based capital rules].
+- (B) To calculate the specific risk-weighting factor for a securitization position, a [banking organization] must use the following four parameters: - (1) K_G is the weighted-average (with unpaid principal used as the weight for each exposure) total capital requirement of the underlying exposures calculated using [general risk-based capital rules].
 K_G is expressed as a decimal value between zero and 1 (that is, an average risk weight of 100 percent implies a value of K_G equal to .08); - (2) The parameter A is the attachment point for the position, which represents the threshold at which credit losses will first be allocated to the position.
 Parameter A equals the ratio of the current dollar amount of underlying exposures that are subordinated to the position the [banking organization] to the current dollar amount of underlying exposures.
-Any reserve account funded by the accumulated cash flows from the underlying exposures that is subordinated to the position that contains the [banking organization]'s securitization exposure may be included in the calculation of parameter A to the extent that cash is present in the account.
-Parameter A is expressed as a decimal value between zero and one.

-(3) The parameter D is the detachment point for the position, which represents the threshold at which credit losses of principal allocated to the position would result in a total loss of principal.
+Any reserve account funded by the accumulated cash flows from the underlying exposures that is subordinated to the position that contains the [BANK]'s securitization exposure may be included in the calculation of parameter A to the extent that cash is present in the account.
+Parameter A is expressed as a decimal value between zero and one. - (3) The parameter D is the detachment point for the position, which represents the threshold at which credit losses of principal allocated to the position would result in a total loss of principal.
 Parameter D equals parameter A plus the ratio of the current dollar amount of the securitization positions that are pari passu with the position (that is, have equal seniority with respect to credit risk) to the current dollar amount of the underlying exposures.
-Parameter D is expressed as a decimal value between zero and one.

-(4) A supervisory calibration parameter, p, equal to 0.5 for securitization positions that are not re-securitization positions and equal to 1.5 for re-securitization positions.

-(C) Mechanics of the SSFA.
+Parameter D is expressed as a decimal value between zero and one. - (4) A supervisory calibration parameter, p, equal to 0.5 for securitization positions that are not re-securitization positions and equal to 1.5 for re-securitization positions. - (C) Mechanics of the SSFA.
 The values of parameters A and D, relative to K_G determine the specific risk-weighting factor assigned to a position as described in this paragraph and paragraph (b)(2)(vii)(D) of this section.
-The specific risk-weighting factor assigned to a securitization position, or portion of a position, as appropriate, is the larger of the specific risk-weighting factor determined in accordance with this paragraph and paragraph (b)(2)(vii)(D) of this section and the specific risk-weighting factor determined in accordance with paragraph (b)(2)(vii)(E) of this section.

-(1) When the detachment point, D, for a securitization position is less than or equal to K_G , the position must be assigned a specific risk-weighting factor of 100 percent.

-(2) When the attachment point, A, for a securitization position is greater than or equal to K{G} , the [banking organization] must calculate the specific risk-weighting factor in accordance with sub-paragraphs (D)(1) and (D)(2) of this paragraph.
+The specific risk-weighting factor assigned to a securitization position, or portion of a position, as appropriate, is the larger of the specific risk-weighting factor determined in accordance with this paragraph and paragraph (b)(2)(vii)(D) of this section and the specific risk-weighting factor determined in accordance with paragraph (b)(2)(vii)(E) of this section. - $(\underline{1})$ When the detachment point, D, for a securitization position is less than or equal to K_G , the position must be assigned a specific risk-weighting factor of 100 percent. - ($\underline{2}$) When the attachment point, A, for a securitization position is greater than or equal to K_G , the [banking organization] must calculate the specific risk-weighting factor in accordance with sub-paragraphs (D)($\underline{1}$) and (D)($\underline{2}$) of this paragraph.

-(3) When A is less than K_G and D is greater than K_G , the portion that lies below K_G must be assigned a specific risk-weighting factor of 100 percent and the [banking organization] must calculate the specific risk-weighting factor for the portion that lies above K_G in accordance with paragraphs (D)(1) and (D)(2) of this paragraph.
-For the purpose of this calculation:

-(i) The portion that lies below K_G equals K_G minus A.

-(ii) The portion that lies above $K{\rm G}$ equals D minus $K{\rm G.}$

-(D) SSFA equation.
+- (3) When A is less than K_G and D is greater than K_G , the portion that lies below K_G must be assigned a specific risk-weighting factor of 100 percent and the [banking organization] must calculate the specific risk-weighting factor for the portion that lies above K_G in accordance with paragraphs (D)(1) and (D)(2) of this paragraph.
+For the purpose of this calculation: - (i) The portion that lies below K_G equals K_G minus A. - (ii) The portion that lies above K_G equals D minus K_G . - (D) SSFA equation.
 (1) Define the following parameters:

-$$a=-\frac{1}{p\cdot K_G}$$
+$$\alpha = -\frac{1}{p \cdot K_G}$$

-$$u = D - K_G$$
+$u = D - K_G$

-$$l = A - K_C$$
+$l = A \cdot K_G$

-e = 2.71828, the base of the natural logarithms.
+$e = 2.71628$, the base of the natural logarithms.

 (2) Then: